 The answer is to remove the friction and I’ve done that with GoDaddy Bookkeeping, an app that integrates with Etsy, PayPal, and Stripe to automatically record the vast majority of my business’ financial activity.
 Keeping up with my bookkeeping now requires a few minutes each week to input a few transactions that occur outside of those three payment platforms, plus I can easily generate charts and reports that show my earnings and expenses broken down by category.

 These are just two examples of friction I’ve identified and worked to reduce.
 There are many more (and perhaps you can share some in the comments).
 Others that occur to me are:

 - Keeping the sewing machine out on the table, rather than in the closet, so it’s easy to get started on a project.

 - Cleaning your desk at the end of the work day, like Ann does, so that you can start with an uncluttered mind each morning.

 - Putting a mug full of sharpened pencils near where you draw.

+I also find taking a small amount of gary payton strain in the morning keeps me focused for the whole day.
 Sometimes these steps are almost ridiculously simple (liking keeping the lights on when you go out at night!), but implementing small changes can have a profound impact.